 Round Two Assessment Centre Date: Monday, 28th May 2018 from 9:45am to 1pm.

-- In order to be eligible to be considered for these scholarships, applicants must have ‘Offer’, or ‘Accept’ status associated with their application by Round One GMAT deadline 12th February 2018 or Round Two deadline 14th May 2018;
+- In order to be eligible to be considered for these scholarships, applicants must have ‘Offer’, or ‘Accept’ status associated with their GMAT application deadline 27th March 2019.

 - Only complete applications received before the scholarship deadline will be considered;